Rogers turns on 5G services for all carriers, including Bell and Telus

 “Our team has been working around the clock to introduce an immediate solution so all riders can connect when traveling on the busiest sections of the TTC subway system.
 I am so proud of our Rogers technology team who continue to bring innovation, ingenuity, and leading solutions to Canadians.
 Today’s announcement is another milestone in our plan to make wireless services available throughout the entire subway system,” said Tony Staffieri, president and CEO of Rogers said in a statement.

 Bell and Telus have questioned Rogers’ purchase of the TTC subway system’s wireless infrastructure as part of an Innovation, Science and Economic Development (ISED) consultation.
+Likely because of this, Rogers shared an image (seen above) alongside its announcement, which seems to take a bit of a shot at Bell and Telus.

 Koodo recently texted Greater Toronto Area subscribers, stating that wireless overage on the subway is coming in early October.
 Bell also recently stated that its customers will have access “in the coming weeks.”